-• Asset Liability Management (ALM), i.e. defining an optimal strategic asset allocation with respect to the liabilities' structure, to reduce the risk to a desired level; However, for AXA Wealth Europe, assets and liabilities are already highly correlated because of the products' nature.
+- Asset Liability Management (ALM), i.e. defining an optimal strategic asset allocation with respect to the liabilities' structure, to reduce the risk to a desired level; However, for AXA Wealth Europe, assets and liabilities are already highly correlated because of the products' nature.
 Indeed, for the unit-linked contracts, market risk is borne by the investors.
 The guaranteed rate contracts are reinsured and hence assets are also closely linked to liabilities.
-Therefore, ALM procedures and processes are allowed to be lighter compared to other AXA entities.

-• a disciplined investment process, requiring for any sophisticated investment a formal thorough analysis by the Investment Department, and a second opinion by Risk Management;

-• hedging of financial risks when they exceed the tolerance levels set by AXA Wealth Europe or by the Group.
-Operational management of derivatives is based on stringent rules and is mainly performed by Group asset managers, AXA Investment Managers and AB Alliance Bernstein;

-• a regular monitoring of the financial risks on the economic and solvency position of the Company; and

-• reinsurance which also offers solutions to mitigate certain financial risks;
+Therefore, ALM procedures and processes are allowed to be lighter compared to other AXA entities. - a disciplined investment process, requiring for any sophisticated investment a formal thorough analysis by the Investment Department, and a second opinion by Risk Management; - hedging of financial risks when they exceed the tolerance levels set by AXA Wealth Europe or by the Group; - a regular monitoring of the financial risks on the economic and solvency position of the Company; and - reinsurance which also offers solutions to mitigate certain financial risks.